Nervy British lawmakers sweat over coronavirus reaching parliament

-LONDON, March 4 (Reuters) - Britain’s 19th-century parliamentary palace and its hundreds of grand offices and wood-panelled meeting rooms are ill-equipped to deal with the global outbreak of coronavirus, according to some worried lawmakers working inside the building.
+LONDON (Reuters) - Britain’s 19th-century parliamentary palace and its hundreds of grand offices and wood-paneled meeting rooms are ill-equipped to deal with the global outbreak of coronavirus, according to some worried lawmakers working inside the building.

 The government is hoping to contain the spread of the virus, but expects the number of infections to rise from 85 currently.
 On Tuesday it published an action plan setting out how to cope if it becomes widespread in the country.